dotdm26/BlackjackGame/README.md

 In this game, the player has to pull random cards from the deck, which allows them to obtain between 1 and 11 points.

-The player wins if they obtain more points than the dealer while having less than or equal to 21 points.
+The player wins the round and money if they obtain more points than the dealer while having less than or equal to 21 points.